 - And lastly, people did not look intimidated by the camera when I took pictures of them.
 They seemed to think that it was just a point and shoot (which it kind of is), so it felt like this camera would get super popular among street photographers.

-I then decided to take it for a spin on a wedding and that’s when my love with the X100 started fading away.
+I then decided to take it for a spin at a wedding and that’s when my love with the X100 started fading away.
 Let me talk about the negatives now.

 - As my primary camera I was shooting with the D3s and used the X100 as a backup pocket camera for some indoors and outdoors shots.
 The first frustration was with the X100’s autofocus system.
 Initially, I noticed that some of the images I took at home were blurry, but since it was my first day, I thought I made some errors while taking pictures.
 Then the same thing happened at the wedding – many of the images I took were out of focus!
 And that’s with the camera beeping and letting me know that the image is in focus.
 It happened once, I recomposed, refocused took another picture.
 Then it happened again.
 And again and many many times after that.
 In many of the shots, it seemed that the camera was back-focusing, even though I was making sure to use areas with high contrast on my subjects.
 Well, the light was challenging in some situations, so I thought that perhaps the camera was having a hard time with the available light.
 Surprisingly, most images that were out of focus were taken from a close distance – once I moved away from my subjects, the focus seemed just fine.
 We then went outside after the groom and the bride got dressed and I took a few more pictures there.
 Same darn thing!
 I did not want to waste my time and I simply put it back into my pocket and never used it again that day.
 I have shot with many different cameras, including point and shoot and I have never seen anything like this before.